eProsima/Fast-DDS-docs/docs/advanced.rst

 ---------------------------------

 Linux operating system sets a maximum value for socket buffer sizes.
-When you set in *Fast RTPS* a socket buffer size, your value cannot exceed the maximum value of the system.
+When you set in *Fast DDS* a socket buffer size, your value cannot exceed the maximum value of the system.

 To get these values you can use the command ``sysctl``.
 Maximum buffer size value of socket buffers used to send data could be retrieved using this command: